PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 ### Arranging actions in section

 There are **ID**, **Reference**, **Name**, **Status**, **Actions** arragement column titles on the top row of the table.
 Once those column titles are clicked, the table column will arrange the information using the A-Z and 1-9 scheme, then Z-A and 9-1 method will be showm on second click.
 This functionality is not affecting **Actions** column title.
 - **Bulk actions CTA** - by default the button is disabled.
 Once there is any product in list marked, the CTA becomes enabled.
-Then this button has a dropdown named **Delete**.
-Clicking it deletes the desired product or products from the list.
+Then this button has a dropdown named **Delete selection**.
+The pop-up with confirmation text will appear named _Delete selection Are you sure you want to delete the selected item(s)?_ and two buttons - one ghost button to **Cancel** the action and red CTA button to **Delete** the desired product.
+Delete confirmation _Successful deletion._ appears right after clicking the Delete, and pop-up closes right after clicking the Close button.
 - **ID** - unique indentificator of the product.
-- **Name** - unique product name.
+- **Reference** - unique product name.
-- **Description** - product description text.
+- **Name** - product name.
-- **Displayed** - Enabled toggle button or Disabled toggle button values arrangement.
+- **Status** - Enabled toggle button or Disabled toggle button values arrangement.
+-